-Cooking is a play or not and its boundary between seriousness and non-seriousness is ambiguous.
-Sometimes it is not very easy to declare a person is enjoying cooking as a play or engaging cooking as some activity serious.
-For example, a person who is cooking.
-We cannot say he or she is enjoying cooking as a play activity.
-If this person is a chef, cooking is a job to this personal, but not a play.
-This is a serious situation that this person has to rely on cooking to survive.
-If a cooking amateur, he or she will enjoy cooking process, but not rely on cooking to survive.
+Whether cooking is a play or not and its boundary between seriousness and non-seriousness can be ambiguous.
+Sometimes it is not very easy to determine if a person is enjoying cooking as a play or engaging in cooking as a serious activity.
+For example, just because a person is cooking.
+We cannot conclude that he or she is enjoying cooking as a play activity.
+If this person is a chef, cooking is a job to him then it might not be a play.
+This is a serious situation that this person relies on cooking to survive.
+If an individual a cooking amateur, he or she enjoys the cooking process, but not rely on cooking to survive.
 It won’t affect this person’s life because cooking is outside “ordinary” life.
 In this situation, cooking is play.

 To make an activity more like a play, we should make it satisfy the definition of play.
-How to make a cooking more gamelike?
-Simulation a cooking process is a great method to engage.
-This simulation could both digital and non-digital.
-For example, a cooking App for children will let kids learn how to cook, how to create different dishes without real cooking process, which significantly avoid children get hurt or in dangerous in cooking real food.
-Or in a non-digital way.
-Kids use toys to simulate the cooking process.
-A great way to let kids learn and communicate with another companion.
+How to make cooking more game-like?
+Simulation of the cooking process can be a great way to achieve our purpose.
+This simulation could be digital or non-digital.
+For example, a cooking App for children will let kids learn how to cook, how to create different dishes without engages in real cooking, which can be dangerous for small children when hot stove and knives are involved.
+Or in a non-digital way kids can use toys to simulate the cooking process. both are great ways to help kids learn while having fun playing.

-Based on what we’ve discussed above, it is easy to get a conclusion that cooking is a play because it has rules for ingredients and dishes, independent from ordinary life and has a situation in non-seriousness, encourage people to demonstrate their personal value and cooking can be more gamelike if simulating cooking process.
+in summary based on the above examples I believe that cooking is a play because it has rules for the ingredients and dishes, it is a relatively independent activity from daily life and when it is in a non-serious situation, it encourages people to demonstrate their personal value.
+My recommendation for making cooking more game-like is to create “cooking games” that simulates the real world cooking process.